Fall Newsletter 2017 - Recap

-Our spring Celtic Series, a part of the Mainstage Concerts at Asheville’s Diana Wortham Theatre, presents some of the world’s finest Celtic artists, and last year featured concerts by Solas, Lúnasa, Téada, and The Teetotallers.
-See the P.S. section below for details on next spring’s Celtic Series.
+Our spring Celtic Series, a part of the Mainstage Concerts at Asheville’s Diana Wortham Theatre, presents some of the world’s finest Celtic artists, and last year featured concerts by Solas, The Máirtín O’Connor Trio, Liz Carroll, John Doyle, & Billy McComiskey and Tannahill Weavers.
+See the P.S. section for details on next spring’s Celtic Series.

 Our vocal program, Traditional Song Week, kicked things off with the return of Reggie Harris teaching songs of social justice.We also got a hefty dose of Broadway from the Phantom of the Opera’s Ciarán Sheehan and Karl Scully of the Four Irish Tenors.
 They were joined by Nashville’s Brian & Nicole Christianson, Thistle & Shamrock host Fiona Ritchie, Irish ballad singer Len Graham, Coordinator Julee Glaub Weems, Dervish vocalist Cathy Jordan, gospel singer Kathy Bullock, early country & honky-tonk specialist Mark Weems, multi-talented Appalachian musician Josh Goforth, Nashville guitarist Tim May, blues historian Rev. Robert Jones and singer/storyteller Sheila Kay Adams.
 Radio host Matt Watroba traced the history of American roots music and Melissa Hyman offered a Dinosaurs-themed program for children during Traditional Song, Celtic, and Old-Time Weeks.